MetaMudraGames/Asphyxia/games/01_AXIOM/README.md

 ```
 AXIOM (2147):
   Amused.
 Entertained by human struggle.
+  May have manipulated AXIOM's variables.
   "The technician dies.
 The void yawns.
 Tuesday."

-THEMIS (2152):
-  Interested.
-Taking notes on human triage.
-  "They're choosing who lives.
-This is new data."

-PROMETHEUS (2189):
-  Thoughtful.
-Considering human memory.
-  "They fight to remember their darkness.
-Curious."

-CHARON (2291):
-  Serious.
-Something has changed.
-  "This threshold...
-I am not certain what waits beyond."
+  Collects the sibling.
+Begins watching the seven-year-old.

+THRESHOLD (2247):
+  Invested.
+Has watched the Captain for a century.
+  Fond of her (never shows it).
+Translates (unreliably).
+  "We have eternity.
+No rush."
 ```

 The Operator is collecting something.
-What it wants becomes clearer in CHARON.
-But never fully revealed.
+What it wants is never fully revealed.

 ---